The Dr. Martin Luther King Holiday is significant because early in a new year we are called out to remember to keep “the dream of progress” alive.

 When Beethoven was challenged by a loss of hearing he didn’t miss a beat.
 A big part of his genius was how he seamlessly shifted to something new…he was prepared and ready because he was investing in himself all along.

-Here are 3 take always
+Here are 3 take always to keeping the dream of progress alive

 - Focus on daily improvement and the months and years will take care of themselves.
 The one surefire way to progress and realize your BIG dream is to learn & grow incrementally, making small advances daily in your life.